nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 ### What's next?

 Celebrate your success and take a break!

-Then, move on to Part 2 of this training to learn how to apply what you've learned to an actual data analysis use case.
+When you are ready, move on to Part 2 of this training to learn how to apply what you've learned to a more realistic data analysis use case.